 We woke to the excitement of spending the whole day white-water rafting.
 After safety talks and life vests and helmets in hand, we hit the water.
 Within minutes we lost our first person overboard and thankfully that was our last of the trip.
 We rafted 15 miles on the Lower Kern River blasting through class III and IV rapids with names like, White Maiden’s Walkway, Sundown Falls, and Dead Man’s Curve.
 The rapids were broken up with jungle like stretches of lush foliage, Indian pictographs, and cliff jumping.
 After a full day of rafting we pulled our rafts ashore and set up our camp, prepared a great meal, and had a wonderful campfire finished off with Dutch oven brownies.

 We had slept under the stars due to the heat and woke up ready for another day of rafting.
-We got back into our rafts and went straight back into the raging rapids tackling new challenges like, Hare Kare, Horseshoe Falls, and Pinball.
+Therefore, we got back into our rafts and went straight back into the raging rapids tackling new challenges like, Hare Kare, Horseshoe Falls, and Pinball.
 We made it through all the rapids with no one going overboard and had the opportunity to surf some holes.
 At camp we had a therapeutic campfire followed up with a delicious dinner.
 We explored the river banks at night with our headlamps looking for frogs and observed the stars in all their glory.

 We had great leaders who encouraged us to be productive and positive throughout the trip.